tasu22/teddy/README.md

 # teddy

-A new Flutter project.
+A VPN APP UI

 ## Getting Started

-This project is a starting point for a Flutter application.
+I am on a journey to create a vpn app. so i made this lovely ui where i used lottie animations

 A few resources to get you started if this is your first Flutter project: